PasqualePipiciello/PNEUMONIA-DETECTION-USING-SVM-WITH-RBF-KERNEL/README.md

 ## DATASET

 The dataset is composed of 1430 chest x-ray images taken from Kaggle website .
-80 % of the dataset is used as training set while the remaining 20 % is used as training set
+80 % of the dataset is used as training set while the remaining 20 % is used as training set.
+Differnt image preprocessing methods are applied and evaluated.

 ## HOW TO RUN
 In order to run the files , changing paths inside the code is needed.
 The code part consists of only one file named svm_pneumonia_detection.ipynb